goncalogalante/tecnico-deeplearning-2022/README.md

 n=1
 (ˆyn(xn; cΘ) − yn)2.
 Can we find a closed form solution ˆcΘ?
-Comment on the fact that global minimization is usually intractable for feedforward neural networks – what makes our problem specia
+Comment on the fact that global minimization is usually intractable for feedforward neural networks – what makes our problem special?